ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

    > | datainrow1A | datainrow1B|
    > | datainrow2A | datainrow2B|
    >
-   > Assume you want the display name of columnA to be "Column A" and the display name of columnB to be "Column B" in the exported file.
+   > Assume you want the display name of the data in columnA to be "Column A" and the display name of the data in columnB to be "Column B" in the export.
    >
-   > The collection to create to map each column name to the appropriate column display name would be created as follows:
+   > The collection to create to map each column name to the appropriate column display name would be created for this example as follows:
    >
-   > ClearCollect(colSelectedColumns,[{ColName: "columnA", ColDisplayName: "Column A"},{ColName: "columnB", ColDisplayName: "Column B"}])
+   > **ClearCollect(colSelectedColumns,[{ColName: "columnA", ColDisplayName: "Column A"},{ColName: "columnB", ColDisplayName: "Column B"}])** > <br><br>
 8. Set the _SelectedColumns_Items_ property to the collection that was created in step 7.
-9. In the Power Apps control properties pane, select **_Fields_**, and then select all of the columns in your dataset that you would like to make available for the purpose of exporting.
+9. In the Power Apps control properties pane, select **_Fields_**, and then select all columns in your dataset that you would like to make available for the purpose of exporting.
-10. Click on the DatasetToExcel control to while your Power App is in Preview or Play mode to activate the data export action.
+10. Click on the **_DatasetToExcel_** control to activate it while your Power App is in Preview or Play mode to activate the control's data export action.

-After clicking on the control to activate it, you will be prompted to save the exported Excel .xlsx spreadsheet containing the data exported from your collection defined in the **Items** property, and the output will include only the columns identified in the **SelectedColumns_Item** property.
+After clicking on the control to activate it, you will be prompted to save the exported Excel .xlsx spreadsheet containing the data exported from your collection defined in the **_Items_** property, and the output will include only the columns identified in the **SelectedColumns_Item** property.

 ## Component Customization